Browse files on a server or network share

 You can connect to a server or network share to browse and view files on that server, exactly as if they were on your own computer.
 This is a convenient way to download or upload files on the internet, or to share files with other people on your local network.

-To browse files over the network, Browse Network in the sidebar, or select Network from the Go menu.
-The file manager will find any computers on your local area network that advertise their ability to serve files.
-If you want to connect to a server on the internet, or if you do not see the computer you're looking for, you can manually connect to a server by typing in its internet/network address..
-Then, click
+To browse files over the network, open the Files application from the Activities overview, and click Other Locations in the sidebar.
+The file manager will find any computers on your local area network that advertize their ability to serve files.
+If you want to connect to a server on the internet, or if you do not see the computer you’re looking for, you can manually connect to a server by typing in its internet/network address.

 Connect to a file server

-In the file manager, click File ▸ Connect to Server.
+In the file manager, click Other Locations in the sidebar.

 You may not have permissions to perform certain actions on files on a server.
 For example, on public FTP sites, you will probably not be able to delete files.

 The URL you enter depends on the protocol that the server uses to export its file shares.

 If you have a secure shell account on a server, you can connect using this method.
 Many web hosts provide SSH accounts to members so they can securely upload files.
 SSH servers always require you to log in.